Properly Installing Glass Mosaic Tiles in Swimming Pools

 We recommend using a bright white thin-set due to the transparent/translucent nature of glass.
 TEC© Super FlexTM Ultra-Premium Thin Set Mortar or similar is recommended; consult with the manufacturer’s setting instructions for submerged applications.
 Confirm the thin-set is color acceptable prior to installation.
 All submerged applications must be cured a minimum of 21 days prior to filling the pool with water or submersion unless otherwise specified by the thin-set manufacturer.
 Epoxy and mastics are not suitable for setting materials with glass tile in pools.

 We recommend using a cementitious grout, such as TEC AccuColor© Premium Unsanded Grout or similar for pool and water feature installations.
 All submerged applications must be cured a minimum of 21 days prior to filling the pool with water or submersion unless otherwise specified by the grout manufacturer.

 Glass tile can be cut using glass tile nippers with carbide cutting wheels and or a wet saw with a diamond blade for glass.
 Cut glass tiles slowly to prevent rough edges.
 A 3/16” x 1/4” V-Notch trowel is recommended for installation.
 Check periodically during installation to verify proper coverage.

-Shop for glass pool tiles today!
+Shop for glass pool tiles, and mosaic pool tiles today!

 For questions about setting materials, Laticrete has a dedicated page for recommended products for the installation of tile or stone using the swimming pool method on wet areas and pools.